Huda-AlGhussein/AraBERT-Classifies-Arabic-Toxic-Tweets/README.md

 BERT model which is a stacked Bidirectional Transformer Encoder.

 I extracted Arabic tweets from twitter tracking the hashtags #QatarWorldCup2022 and #Qatar2022.
 All tweets were labelled as ‘toxic’ or ‘safe’ depending on the context of each tweet, these tweets are saved in an excel file that is then called through the Google Collab in a dataframe.
+After finetuning AraBERT, I created a FastAPI to create a place were users can insert a text or tweet and the label will show with the confidence level.